 Celestials

 Although true celestials are a rare sight these days, it’s not uncommon at all for a person to have celestial heritage.
-Within the nation of Kalshan they are especially common, and most people there can claim celestial lineage of some sort.
+Within the nation of Kalshan especially, most people there can claim celestial lineage of some sort.

 Character creation: Choose the “Nephilim” heritage.